IBM-Bluemix-Docs/mass-data-migration/manage-order.md

       </tr>
       <tr>
         <td>Add a request name</td>
-        <td>Enter an alias to identify and track your {{site.data.keyword.mdms_short}} request.
+        <td>Enter an alias to identify and track your {{site.data.keyword.mdms_short}} order.
 Then, select the resource group that contains your provisioned instance of Cloud Object Storage.</td>
       </tr>
       <tr>
         <td>Select your Cloud Object Storage instance</td>